 First, if you’re going to a conference, make sure to attend as many panel sessions as you can.
 Most (all?) conferences only happen once a year; you’ll have plenty of time to rest once it’s over.
 Of course, there might be a session or two when none of the panels really strike your interest.
 These are great for break times and casual discussions with others who are just passing the time outside the session rooms.
 As for sessions that take place quite early (8:00 a.m.), I decide on whether to attend one at that time based on my schedule for the rest of the day.
 I’m not a morning person, so if I plan on attending all panel sessions between 9:30 and 12:15, then I’ll use the first panel session time as my breakfast period, so I can eat enough to last me until lunch.

 Second, at almost every conference, multiple panels will be taking place during each session.
 Often, you’ll find yourself interested in attending more than one during the same time period.
 When this is the case, my suggestion is to attend the one that most closely matches your research or teaching responsibilities.
 If the second panel during the same time is more of a personal interest topic, look up the names of the panelists and then keep an eye out for the name tags of the people you pass.
 If you recognize a name, introduce yourself to them and mention that you’d love to talk to them about their paper, or better yet, read it.
 Offer to give feedback and most presenters will be happy to share their work.
 If you don’t see them in person, check for them on social media (Twitter or Facebook) and ask digitally.
 Some conference programs will include the email addresses of presenters, making them easy to contact.
 You can also ask about panels you don’t attend while talking with other attendees during breaks and social events.
+If you prefer taking any panel notes digitally rather than by hand, I’ve created some digital notebooks that can help you keep all your notes organized in one PDF.

 So, these are my top tips for attending academic conferences.
 I’ve only been going to them for a handful of years, though, so if any of you have additional advice to give to any newbie or not-so-newbie attendees, feel free to add them via the comments section below.
 It should also be noted that the conferences I attend have either a literary or popular culture focus.
 I don’t know how conferences outside my areas differ from those in fields like STEM.
 I’d be interested in reading about the differences between conferences like ChLA and those in other fields, so feel free to share tips about those conference experiences, in case anyone else in those areas happens upon this blog.